zakuArbor/proxyAuth/doc/week03/sprint_3.md

 **Android:**

 ## To Improve in the Next Sprint
-* Have members work earlier and communicate directly to memebers on their progress
+* Have members work earlier and communicate directly to members on their progress

 ## PROBLEMS
 * Bluetooth setup on Virtual Machine